kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 ### A property of eigenvectors

 I will here belabour a point that might seem blindingly obvious to some but frustratingly obscure to others.
-Let $\boldsymbol{v}$ be an eigenvector associated with a distinct eigenvalue $\lambda$ as in equation (@eq:eigen), and let $k$ be a non-zero scalar.
-Then, using the second of the equation-pair (@eq:linear), we have
+Let $\boldsymbol{v}$ be an eigenvector associated with a distinct eigenvalue $\lambda$ as in +@eq:eigen, and let $k$ be a non-zero scalar.
+Then, using the second of the equation-pair +@eq:linear, we have
 $$
 M(k\boldsymbol{v}) = k(M\boldsymbol{v}) = k(\lambda\boldsymbol{v}) = \lambda(k\boldsymbol{v}),
 $$ {#eq:scaled-eigenvector}